zloirock/core-js/README.md

 ### Custom build[⬆](#index)

-For some cases could be useful adding a _exclude_ of features or generation a polyfill for target engines.
+For some cases could be useful to exclude some `core-js` features or generate a polyfill for target engines.
 You could use [`core-js-builder`](/packages/core-js-builder) package for that.

 ### Compatibility data[⬆](#index)